KaiHotz/react-formik-ui/README.md

 ## Datepicker
 The Datepicker component uses [ReactJS Datepicker](https://reactdatepicker.com/) under the hood.</br>
-It renders with the classNames `form-elemnt` and `datePicker-wrapper`</br>
+It renders with the classNames `form-element` and `datePicker-wrapper`</br>
 A custom class can be passed through the `className` prop</br>

-For aditional configuration options and layouts please refere to [ReactJS Datepicker](https://reactdatepicker.com/)</br>
+For aditional configuration options and layouts, please refere to [ReactJS Datepicker](https://reactdatepicker.com/)</br>
-You can then pass the desired configuration as props just like on the you would on a ReactJS Datepicker
+You can then pass the desired configuration as props just like you would on ReactJS Datepicker

 #### Props:
 <table style="font-size: 12px">